Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

 {\bf Remark.} Of course, from (\ref{gkint}) and the invertibility of the operator $1+{(g-1)}K$ we have $\Psi_g\in L_1(\Conf(E),\mathbb{P}_K)$ and

 so the right-hand side of (\ref{mult1}) is well-defined.

-For the reader's convenience, we recall the proof of Proposition \ref{pr1-bis} in the case when the assumption (\ref{gkint}) is replaced (cf. \cite {Buf-umn}) by a simpler assumption for the proof in the general case, see \cite{Buf-CIRM}.
+For the reader's convenience, we recall the proof of Proposition \ref{pr1-bis} in the case when the assumption (\ref{gkint}) is replaced (cf. \cite {Buf-umn}) by a simpler assumption for the general case, see the proof of Proposition 2.1 in \cite{Buf-CIRM}.
 Take a bounded measurable function $f$ on $E$ such that $(f-1)K\in\scrI_{1}(E,\mu)$; for example, one may take $f$ that is different from $1$ on a bounded set.
 We have $(fg-1)K\in\scrI_{1}(E,\mu)$ since $(f-1)K\in \scrI_{1}(E,\mu)$, $(g-1)K\in \scrI_{1}(E,\mu)$.
 By definition, we have

 We rewrite (\ref{mult-det1}) in the form

 Since a probability measure on the space of configurations is uniquely determined by the values of multiplicative functionals corresponding to all bounded functions $f$ that are different from $1$ on a bounded set, formula (\ref{mult-det1}) implies Proposition \ref{pr1-bis}.